American Indian Center

 Teacher Preparation Partnership (TPP) Program 2022-2023

-Financial support is available for American Indian/Alaska Native students to earn Early Childhood Education licensure (Birth-Grade 3) at St. Cloud State University (SCSU).
+Financial support is available for American Indian/Alaska Native students to earn Teacher licensure at St. Cloud State University (SCSU).
 The funding is made possible by a grant from the U.S. Department of Education – Office of Indian Education.

 The TPP financial package will supplement other financial aid.
 The support covers tuition, books and supplies, and initial licensing exam fees.
 A monthly living stipend and child care allowance are provided for full-time students not working more than 20 hours per week.
-In addition to the financial support, students will receive academic support through a Native educator linking seminar while in school and teacher mentoring post-graduation.
+In addition to the financial support, students will be connected with a TPP Navigation Counselor and participate in Native Educator linking seminar while in the program.
+Teacher mentoring will also be provoded post-graduation.